annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 Proposal:
 - Introduction (rough draft)
 - Research question and hypothesis (rough draft)
-- Still have to edit these sections
+- Experimental aims and proposed step-by-step appraoch

+### What we still have to do for proposal
+- Gaant chart
+- Dataset overview
+- The rationale behind the experimental aims
+- Edit

 ### Questions to ask